Environmental Music Prize

 The Environmental Music Prize is a prize launched in partnership with Green Music Australia.
 It aims to celebrate and amplify powerful music videos that inspire action for climate and conservation.
 It was launched during the United Nations Climate Change Conference in November 2021 and is a call-to-action for artists to use their voice both on and off stage.
-The Environmental Music Prize is a quest to find a theme song to inspire action on climate and conservation.
+The Environmental Music Prize was launched as a quest to find a theme song to inspire action on climate and conservation.

 Awards by year

 2022

-To eligible for the inaugural prize, Australian citizens and residents could apply between November 2021 and February 2022) if they had released an original work in the last 5 years that 1) referenced nature or an environmental issue in its lyrics, or in the visual content of its music video and 2) inspires us to protect the environment with a message of hope or a call-to-action, or highlights the urgency of action.
+To be eligible for the inaugural prize, Australian citizens and residents could apply between November 2021 and February 2022) if they had released an original work in the last 5 years that 1) referenced nature or an environmental issue in its lyrics, or in the visual content of its music video and 2) inspires us to protect the environment with a message of hope or a call-to-action, or highlights the urgency of action.

 Between February and April 2022, a shortlisting committee composed of music ambassadors, environmental leaders and impact partners selected the 24 finalists.

 Public Voting commenced on Earth Day, 22 April 2022 and closed on 22 May 2022.

 In June 2022, King Gizzard were announced as winners and donated the $20,000 prize money to The Wilderness Society.